 Veteran cinematographer Sam Leavitt enables Hiller to coax a vividly personal and electrifyingly intelligent dual portrait out of Schell.
 The Man in the Glass Booth is a timeless drama of surprising intimacy and indefatigable courage, "possessing," declared the LA Times "a remarkably resilient sense of lightness for all the profound questions it ponders."

-- Interview with Producer Edie Landau
+Interview With Edie Landau (SD 26:16)

 American Film Theater Trailers (SD 6:30)

 The Man In The Glass Booth may not be a perfect film, but its lead star Maximilian Schell carries the production with an incredible performance.
 Intriguing, mysterious, and engrossing; The Man In The Glass Booth is never boring and will keep your eyes glued to the screen.
 Kino Lorber has done a great job bringing this film to Blu-ray with a strong video presentation, a solid audio mix, and a decent assortment of informative extra features.
 Fans of the film will absolutely enjoy adding this one to their personal library.
 If you've never seen it, consider it well worth the look.
 Schell's performance alone made me a fan and earn multiple viewings.
 Worth a look.